 - Full printable list of event here.

 The 2021 summer camp schedule is set!
 There are camps for all ages and interests at both Kirchenwald and Nawakwa.
 Check out what is offered online.
-There is an early-bird registration discount if you register before April 3.
 Also, if you attend the Open House, you can get an additional discount.
 Full brochure here.

 Calling all high school kids, college-age young adults, and adults interested in working at camp this summer!
 Lutheran Camping Corporation is recruiting now for this summer’s camp season.
 Learn more here.